Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 accomodate SSH tunneling to the Docker Host on compute nodes.
 If this property is absent, then SSH tunnel creation is skipped.
   * `username` is the user to create on the compute nodes.
+  * `expiry_days` is the number of days from now for the account on the compute nodes to expire.
+The default is 7 days from invocation time.
   * `ssh_public_key` is the path to an existing ssh public key to use.
 If not specified, a public/private key pair will be automatically generated.
   * `generate_tunnel_script` property directs script to generate an SSH tunnel